Setting the scene.

 Of course, this design is not enough to keep most cats in, they will just jump right over the top!
 So this is where the wonderful wire mesh and a few supporting rods came in handy once more!
 A metal rod was attached to the top of each fence post, the wire mesh was then attached between all the rods and then it was all bent over at an angle.

-Despite numerous attempts, neither of our two agile Bengals have escaped over the fence, though they will always try!
+Despite numerous attempts, none of our agile Bengals have escaped over the fence, though they will always try!

 The next things to consider are any “spring boards” – you need to remove anything around the perimeter that clever kitties could use to jump right over the fence.
 If there’s something you can’t move, you will need to protect it further with wire mesh.